jprjr/tflac/README.md

 A single-file [FLAC](https://xiph.org/flac/) encoding library.
 Does not use any C library functions, does not allocate memory directly (it leaves that up to you to figure out).
+Compatible with C89.

 Use case: you want to generate FLAC audio without requiring an external library, and simplicity is your main concern, not compression or speed.